-From a regulatory perspective, the simplest rate-making context for customer adoption of 24/7 CFE resources is in restructured jurisdictions.
+From a regulatory perspective, the simplest ratemaking context for customer adoption of 24/7 CFE resources is in restructured jurisdictions.
 In those jurisdictions, customers are already empowered to negotiate alternative supply arrangements with non-utility suppliers, and existing rate-making structures enable the utility to recover the costs it incurs for delivering this electricity and providing metering, billing and other services.

-Table 2 shows the issues that come into play in implementing a 24/7 transition tariff in vertically integrated jurisdictions.
+Table 2 on the next page shows the issues that come into play in implementing a 24/7 transition tariff in vertically integrated jurisdictions.